A Brief History of First Baptist Church, New Richmond

 Groundbreaking for a 10,200 sq. ft. addition took place June 16, 2002.
 Space was created for Sunday School and youth activity areas, an enlarged kitchen, and expanded fellowship hall, as well as provision made for new fuel-efficient furnaces.
 Improvements to the sanctuary sound and projection systems and the installation of a sound booth occurred in 2013.

 Today, First Baptist Church supports a variety of missionaries and organizations including

 - Ben and Kristy Carlson with Navigators

 - Curt and Lalia Kregness with WorldVenture in Brazil

-- Caleb and Julie Kudlo serving City View Baptist Church in Ohio
+- Caleb and Julia Kudlo serving City View Baptist Church in Cleveland, Ohio

 - Scott and Eunie Paulson with African Inland Mission